 This section provides a record of significant changes to the dataset since the initial release of the SFID in 2019.
-Additional details about the changes made for this release can be found in the "List of Variables and Methods" section.
+Additional details about the changes made for this release can be found in the category headings of the "List of Variables and Methods" section.